wmorgan/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

 menu_order: 10
 ---

-In Enterprise DC/OS the overlay network feature is enabled by default.
+In DC/OS the overlay network feature is enabled by default.
 The default configuration provides two overlay networks `dcos-1` and `dcos-2`, whose YAML configuration is as follows:

 ```yaml
   dcos_overlay_network: